simplicity-js/simplicity/README.md

 Your application is now ready and accessible at http://localhost:8800.

-## Why Simplicity?
+## Motivation

-Simplicity was created primarily to be simple to understand and easy to use.
+Simplicity was created to be simple to understand use as possible.
-It is also meant to remove the overhead associated with moving between projects using different MVC frameworks, ORM/ODMs, and libraries.
+[//]: # It is also meant to remove the overhead associated with moving
+[//]: # between projects using different MVC frameworks, ORM/ODMs, and libraries.

-I started Simplicity because I wanted a Node.js framework with a low (or zero) learning curve.
+[//]: # I started Simplicity because I wanted a Node.js framework with a low (near-zero) learning curve.

-Every one knows how frustrating it can be moving between projects that use different frameworks.
+Think of the times as a developer when you have moved between projects using different frameworks.
 Not only do you have to learn how the new framework works, you also have to learn a new ORM, new routing patterns, and get acquainted with new configuration styles.

 Time that could have been spent building our product is spent learning new technologies.
+And this cycle is repeated every time we move to a different project that uses a different framework.

-Simplicity helps to reduce (and even completely avoid) this overhead by sticking to popular, time tested patterns and libraries.
+Simplicity aims to reduce (and even completely avoid) this overhead by sticking to popular, time tested patterns and libraries.

-With Simplicity, you only focus on building your product, not learning new routing methods and/or ORM/ODMs.
+The philosophy behind Simplicity is simple.
+Focus on building your product, not on learning new routing patterns and/or ORMs.

-If you are already using Sequelize or MongoDB as your ORM/ODM of choice, you don't have to learn a new ORM/ODM just because you're switching to a new framework.
+If you are already using Sequelize or MongoDB as your ORM of choice, switching to a new framework should not mean you have to learn a new ORM because.
+That's what Simplicity is about.
 Simplicity supports both.

-If you're a Node.js developer already familiar with routing in Express.js, you don't have to start learning new routing patterns.
-Simplicity provides only a thin wrapper around Express and does not get in the way of what you already do using Express.
+As a Node.js developer familiar with routing in Express.js, you don't have to start learning new routing patterns.
+Simplicity provides only a thin wrapper around Express and does not get in the way of what you are already doing with Express.

-Are you coming from a PHP background and have experience working with simple and idiomatic frameworks like Laravel and you're planning to switch to Node.js?
-You will immediately feel comfortable because Simplicity uses similar patterns.
+Similarly, if you are coming from a PHP background and have experience working with frameworks like Laravel, you will immediately feel comfortable because Simplicity uses similar patterns.

-As the name implies, Simplicity is meant to be a simple, easy to use framework with a near-zero learning curve.
+As the name implies, Simplicity is meant to be a simple, flexible, easy to use framework with a near-zero learning curve.

-Here's a brief comparison with some popular frameworks and/or patterns:
+Here's a brief comparison with a few popular framework patterns:

 Take a look at this route/controller declaration:
 ```js